Learn the true definition of a landing page, and what most marketers get wrong about that kills their conversion rates.

 Touting your own products and services has never been an effective way to sell them.
 Nobody believes the owner of a company when he or she claims their solution is the best on the market.

 What they do believe, though, is when other people say an offer is the best, or the most affordable, or the tastiest.
 Research shows that product reviews are trusted 12x more than product descriptions from manufacturers — and for good reason: Customers have no incentive to mislead their peers about a product’s effectiveness.
+For example, a review on a third party side that compares landing page software or offers unbiased Instapage reviews can be very persuasive for a prospective customer.

 That’s why testimonials — reviews from delighted custbelomers — have the potential to boost the perceived value of an offer, even if the reviewer is unknown to the reader.
 A report from the Nielsen Norman Group indicates that 70% of people will trust a testimonial from someone they’ve never met.